-Conversion rate is the percentage of users who take a desired action; and measures what happens once people are at your website.
-Typical examples of actions or events you would like to track the conversion rates are: the percentage of website visitors who fill out a form, purchase a service or product from your online store, share your content on their social media sites, became a registered user, sign up for subscriptions, use a certain feature and so on.
+Conversion rate is the percentage of users who take the desired action; and measures what happens once people are at your website.
+Typical examples of actions or events you would like to track the conversion rates are: the percentage of website visitors who fill out a form, purchase a service or product from your online store, share your content on their social media sites, became a registered user, sign up for subscriptions, use a specific feature and so on.

 The Tips to increase your conversion rates

 Tip 1: Serve your customers with a simple layout

 Study your users’ mental processes and note what actions they expect to perform to achieve their goals.
 Look at what both your competitors and peers websites are doing it.
 Then make your website layout easy to be immediately understood so that when users land over your site, they will never ask themselves what to do next.
 If you sell your product/service globally, make sure to provide your prospects with a localized payment service.

 Tip 2: Clearly show the call to action